cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   - Deserialization: Converts a valid 32-byte string to a group element by using the 'Decode' function from {{!RISTRETTO}}.
-  - Scalar multiplication: Scalar multiplication of curve points directly corresponds with scalar multiplication in the edwards group.
+  - Scalar multiplication: Scalar multiplication of curve points directly corresponds with scalar multiplication in the Edwards group.
 - Hash: SHA-256
 - ID: 0x0001